TheMetaGuy/Type-Analyser/readme.md

 **Identifying arrays**

 Arrays have unique methods that objects don't have.
 Trying to use these methods on an object will cause a TypeError.
+Using extendedTypeOf All ES6 typed arrays can be identified

 ```javascript
 let y = [1, 2, 3];